Liberal Party of Australia

-The Liberal Party is the largest partner in a centre-right grouping known in Australian politics as the Coalition, accompanied by the regional-based National Party, which is typically focussed on issues pertinent to regional Australia.
-The Liberal Party last governed Australia, in coalition with the Nationals, between 2013 and 2022, forming the Abbott (2013–2015), Turnbull (2015–2018) and Morrison (2018–2022) governments.
-The Coalition has been suspended on occasion throughout the 20th and 21st centuries, though as of 2025 the two parties form a shadow ministry under the leadership of Sussan Ley.
+The Liberal Party of Australia is the major conservative and centre-right to right-wing political party in Australia.
+Historically the most electorally successful party in Australia, it was founded in 1944 as the successor to the United Australia Party.
+It is part of the Liberal–National Coalition—one of the two major groupings in Australian politics—with its main rival being the Labor Party.

-As leader of the Liberal Party, Ley is also the Leader of the Opposition.
-A member of the party's Moderate faction, she was elected leader in May 2025 and is the first woman to hold the position.
-Two past leaders of the party, Sir Robert Menzies and John Howard, are Australia's two longest-serving Prime Ministers.
+The Liberal Party is the senior partner in a conservative alliance known in Australian politics as the Liberal–National Coalition, accompanied by the regional-based National Party, which is typically focused on issues pertinent to regional Australia.
+When in government, the party leader is the prime minister, with the leader of the National Party traditionally serving as deputy prime minister.
+The party's current leader is Angus Taylor.
+As leader of the Liberal Party, Taylor is also the leader of the Opposition.
+A leading member of the party's National Right faction, he was elected leader in 2026.
+Two past leaders of the party, Robert Menzies and John Howard, are Australia's two longest-serving Prime Ministers.

 The Liberal Party has a federal structure, with autonomous divisions in all six states and the Australian Capital Territory (ACT).
 The Country Liberal Party (CLP) of the Northern Territory is an affiliate.
-Both the CLP and the Liberal National Party (LNP), the Queensland state division, were formed through mergers of the local Liberal and National parties.
-At state and territory level, the Liberal Party is in office in two states and one territory.
+Both the CLP and the Liberal National Party (LNP) of Queensland were formed through mergers of the local Liberal and National parties.
+At the state and territory level, the Liberal Party is in office in two states and one territory.
 The party is in opposition in the states of New South Wales, Victoria, South Australia, and Western Australia, and in the ACT.

 The party's ideology has been referred to as liberal, conservative, liberal-conservative, conservative-liberal, and classical liberal.
 The Liberal Party tends to promote economic liberalism and social conservatism.
-The Moderate faction has been referred to as centrist, while the National Right faction has also been referred to as right-wing.
+The Moderate faction has been referred to as centrist, while the National Right faction has also been referred to as right-wing and right-wing populist.